 Interests: Agriculture, machine learning, mycology, ecological sustainability, and nutrition.
 I tried to create a nutritional agriculture major at my school.
-Faculty were too busy with other stuff so I studied it solo for a semester and a half and after that, I came here.
+Faculty were too busy with other stuff so I studied it solo for a semester and a half.
+After that, I came here.

 Name: Taylor Yang